Py4Phy/PHY432/modules/python/objects.md

-Python is an *object oriented* (OO) language and objects are everywhere --- in fact *everything* is an object in Python so anything you lear about objects applies to everything in Python.
+Python is an *object oriented* (OO) language and objects are everywhere --- in fact *everything* is an object in Python so anything you learn about objects applies to everything in Python.
 {: .d-inline }
 Pro Tip
 {: .label .d-inline }